sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 A free SEO plugin, for everyone!
 Download it [from WordPress.org](https://wordpress.org/plugins/autodescription/).

 = What is an Extensions? =
 An Extension is like a plugin, and can be activated and deactivated on demand.
-All available extensions are included and are available to be seen by anyone in this plugin package.
+All available extensions, both free and premium, are included in this plugin package.

 = Do I need to activate all extensions? =
 No. The extensions are tailored for very specific types of websites.
 Incorrect usage of certain extensions could even harm your website's SERP rankings.